mikke89/RmlUiDoc/pages/cpp_manual/events.md

 An event listener is able to subscribe to specific events on an element and will be notified whenever those events occur.
 Each event listener is either attached to the bubble phase (default) or the capture phase.
 If the event listener is reached during the target phase, it is executed regardless of the listener's attached phase.
 Listeners are executed in the order they were attached to the element.
 Event listeners can stop further propagation of the event at any stage, however, the event type must be interruptible to stop the propagation.

 After all event listeners are executed, the event's default actions can be processed.
-Default actions are primarily for actions performed internally in the library, and can be prevented by the user of the event.
+Default actions are primarily for actions performed internally in the library, and can be prevented by stopping propagation.
 Any object that derives from `Element` can override the default behavior and add new behavior.
 The default actions are only processed in specific phases which is defined for each event type.

 Events are specified by
 * An identifier, `Rml::Core::EventId` such as `EventId::Keydown`.